 |President Bill and First Lady Hillary Clinton arrive in Belfast in 1995.|

-It was 18 years ago this week when I stood among the 200,000 people crammed into the center of Belfast waiting for President Bill Clinton to appear for the city’s Christmas tree lighting.
+It vividly remember when I stood among the 200,000 people crammed into the center of Belfast waiting for President Bill Clinton to appear for the city’s Christmas tree lighting.

 While we waited Van Morrison warmed us up on a cold and frosty afternoon with the song “There Will Be Days Like This.”